Fixing a story requires a proper understanding of narrative structure.

 False moments occur when an Author does not fully understand the real problems and issues facing their characters.
 They happen when the feeling is that something is supposed to happen here, but what exactly that something unfortunately is remains elusive or unclear.
 Stories in relative state of development everywhere suffer from this disease, a disease that can easily be avoided with the proper understanding of meaningful story structure.

-William and Wade, both Change Impact Characters, end up plagued by Pursuit as well, exemplified by their need to always jump into things head first, particularly on the part of William.
+William and Wade, both Changed Obstacle Characters, end up plagued by Pursuit as well, exemplified by their need to always jump into things head first, particularly on the part of William.
 Their Solution of Avoid is nicely shown with both Wade preventing his gang from freeing him and William dropping the gun on Wade and pulling away from him.

 Whether or not it had any place in the production process at all, though, Dramatica does accurately point out the reason why that moment seems so false and provides an easy way to fix it.